BVI-VFI: A Video Quality Database for Video Frame Interpolation: Subjective Experiments

 It can also be observed that there are several scenes where the simple non-DL methods achieve similar or even better perceived quality than the two best-performing DL-based algorithms.
 Most of these scenarios involve dynamic textures~\cite{peteri2010dyntex}, which exhibit rapid and irregular motions of unstructured entities, such as leaves (sources 3, 5), water (sources 7, 9, 24, 28, 30), fire (source 23) and smoke (sources 33 and 34).
 There are two reasons for this.
 Firstly, such complex motions, sometimes combined with large motion magnitude, are too challenging for these two advanced DL-based algorithms QVI and ST-MFNet, causing them to produce frames with unacceptable quality and obvious interpolation artefacts.
-Secondly, the texture masking effect introduced by such dynamic textures decreases the sensitivity of human eyes, thus making it difficult to distinguish between different distortions and resulting in similar levels of perceived quality.
+Secondly, the texture masking effect introduced by such dynamic textures decreases the sensitivity of the human visual system, thus making it difficult to distinguish between different distortions and resulting in similar levels of perceived quality.
 The images on the third row of Fig.~\ref{fig:egdistortion} (which correspond to source 30) illustrate both scenarios, where the complex scene of splashing water exhibits texture masking and poses significant challenges to DL-based VFI methods.

-We also analysed the effect of frame rate on the interpolation quality.
-Fig.~\ref{fig:dmosvsfps} plots the average DMOS values achieved by each algorithm among all source sequences against frame rate.
-It shows that the difference in the average DMOS values achieved by the state-of-the-art DL-based methods and those obtained by the simple non-DL methods becomes smaller at higher frame rates.
+{In terms of the effect of frame rate on the interpolation quality, Fig.~\ref{fig:dmosvsfpsforeachcontent} shows that the difference in the DMOS values achieved by the state-of-the-art DL-based methods and those obtained by the simple non-DL methods becomes smaller at higher frame rates.
 It is reasonable to conjecture that, at even higher frame rates, this difference can become negligible and the computationally heavy DL-based methods can be replaced by simple frame repeating or averaging.
-However, this needs to be confirmed by further study.
+However, this needs to be confirmed by further study.}